mklarqvist/djinn/README.md

 Djinn is an open-source C++ library for efficiently storing and analyzing whole-genome genotypes and/or haplotypes.
 Unlike previous efforts, the Djinn algortihms support multiple alternative alleles (up to 16) and mixed phasing.

-1. Haplotype PBWT with word-aligned hybrid compression.
+- [x] Haplotype PBWT with word-aligned hybrid compression.
-2. Haplotype PBWT with higher-order context modelling.
+- [x] Haplotype PBWT with higher-order context modelling.
-3. Genotype PBWT with word-aligned hybrid compression.
+- [ ] Genotype PBWT with word-aligned hybrid compression.
-4. Word-aligned hybrid compression only for use with the gtOcc data structure.
+- [x] Word-aligned hybrid compression for use with the gtOcc data structure.
-5. Block-wise genotype PBWT with word-aligned hybrid compression.
+- [ ] Block-wise genotype PBWT with word-aligned hybrid compression.

 ### Building